walls-of-doom/walls-of-doom/README.md

 ### Linux

-Any Linux or BSD operating system with a desktop environment should work.
+The game should work on any Linux or BSD operating system with a desktop environment.

 Currently, there is no Windows support.
 [See the relevant issue](https://github.com/walls-of-doom/walls-of-doom/issues/38).